 - A combination of 1. and 2. above

 A refundable deposit is paid as a lump sum amount.
-A daily payment accrues daily and is paid periodically, for example monthly or alternatively can be deducted from the refundable deposit amount on exit.
-Please call us to discuss how this works.
+A daily payment accrues daily and is paid periodically, for example monthly.
+Alternatively, the daily payment can be deducted from the refundable deposit amount upon exit.
+Please get in touch to discuss how this can work for you.